The New Forest ●

 Creating a Visual Language from Nature

-Our visual identity draws directly from the natural world.
-The typographic system balances timeless elegance with accessibility, while the colour palette takes its cues from the forest’s seasonal materials: fungi creams, beech greens, and heather purples.
-This approach positions The New Forest as a destination for all seasons, and creates a unified visual language rooted in the celebration of nature that folklore embodies.
+Our visual identity draws from the natural world, balancing timeless elegance with accessibility.
+The colour palette reflects seasonal forest materials, fungi creams, beech greens, and heather purples, positioning The New Forest as an all-season destination with a unified visual language celebrating nature and folklore.

 From Tourism to Forest Stewardship